There’s no shortage of great tours on offer in Kakadu, but a do-it-yourself driving adventure holiday is pretty hard to beat, says Lee Atkinson

 You don’t need a 4WD to see the best of Kakadu, although if you do have one there are a few special spots where high-range comes in handy.

 You’ll also need a 4WD on the Old Jim Jim Road, which is a great shortcut from Cooinda to the Arnhem Highway.

-Many of the unsealed roads that are fine for 2WD in the dry season, like Gunlom Falls, are 4WD-only in the wet.
+Many of the unsealed roads that are fine for 2WD in the dry season like Maguk are 4WD-only in the wet.
 The tracks aren’t particularly difficult, but some can be rocky and slow and the river crossings can be a bit tricky in the wet.

 There are more than 25 designated campgrounds in Kakadu, ranging from commercial caravan parks to remote bush camping sites with no facilities at all, as well as bush campgrounds that have toilets and hot showers.
 Hiring a campervan is a great option if you have flown to Darwin: most come with basic camping gear.